-Carousell is one of my favorite buy and sell websites/apps in the Philippines.
+Carousell is one of my favorite buy-and-sell websites/apps in the Philippines.
 I have been using it a lot and I consider this as my main shopping and selling app.
 However, just like any other e-commerce website, because of its growth, it’s also attracting scammers.
 Luckily, I have never been scammed yet.
 However, I almost got scammed once.
-I trusted my gut feel and dodge the bullet, but it was really a very close call.
+I trusted my gut feeling and dodged the bullet, but it was really a very close call.
 I’m here to share with you guys how to shop on Carousell Philippines safely.

 Let’s start, shall we?

 Table of Contents